stephenreid321/metacrisisxyz/Transcripts/How to Shift Your Perception and Accelerate Your Evolution - Daniel Schmachtenberger @ SoulTalk.md

 there's a lot of places where the axiom sets are changing and so there are more people starting to say can we do deeper re-imagining and redesign of the most foundational parts of civilization because maybe within capitalism and maybe within governments like democracies we don't have adequate answers but we [3821](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3821.599s)

-don't have to be stuck with those axiom sets and retrofitting them and that doesn't mean we go regressive to a previous horse thing but maybe they're maybe innovation in the social technology space is actually possible and so the people that are focused in that i would say one of the things that is most exciting to me [3839](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3839.92s)
+don't have to be stuck with those axiom sets and retrofitting them and that doesn't mean we go regressive to a previous horse thing but maybe they're maybe innovation in the [[social tech|social technology]] space is actually possible and so the people that are focused in that i would say one of the things that is most exciting to me [3839](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3839.92s)

 nice nice powerful stuff and i have a i have a final uh a final main question for you um based on everything i mean you a lot today uh based on everything that you've learned in your life relationships business your own spiritual you know practice [3862](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3862.16s)